-One direct approach using existing standards is to apply IPSec [2] to achieve the following properties for message transmission:
+One direct approach using existing standards is to apply IPsec [RFC2401] to achieve the following properties:

-- 1. Authentication (IPSec AH or ESP) - 2.
-Confidentiality (IPSec ESP)
+- source authentication and packet integrity (IPsec AH or ESP) - confidentiality by means of encryption (IPsec ESP)

-It is expected that the approach to apply IPSec for reliable multicast transport sessions is similar to that described for OSPFv3 security[8].
-The following list proposes the IPSec capabilities needed to support a similar approach to RMT protocol security:
+It is expected that the approach to apply IPsec for reliable multicast transport sessions is similar to that described for OSPFv3 security[RFC4552].
+The following list proposes the IPsec capabilities needed to support a similar approach to RMT protocol security:

-- 1. Mode Transport mode IPSec security is required; - 2.
-Selectors source and destination addresses and ports, protocol. - 3.
-For some uses, preplaced manual key support may be required to support application deployment and operation.
-For automated key management for group communication the Group Secure Association Key Management Protocol (GSAKMP) described in [7] may be used to emplace the keys for IPSec operation.
+- Mode Transport mode IPsec security is required; - Selectors source and destination addresses and ports, protocol. - For some uses, preplaced, manual key support may be required to support application deployment and operation.
+For automated key management for group communication the Group Secure Association Key Management Protocol (GSAKMP) described in [RFC4535] may be used to emplace the keys for IPsec operation.

-Note that a periodic rekeying procedure similar to that described in RFC 4552 can also be applied with the additional benefit that the reliable transport aspects of the RMT protocols provide robustness to any message loss that might occur due to ANY timing discrepencies among the participants in the reliable multicast session.
+Note that a periodic rekeying procedure similar to that described in RFC 4552 can also be applied with the additional benefit that the reliable transport aspects of the CDP provide robustness to any message loss that might occur due to ANY timing discrepancies among the participants in the reliable multicast session.

-It should be noted that current IPSec implementations may not provide the capability for anti-replay protection for multicast operation.
+It should be noted that current IPsec implementations may not provide the capability for anti-replay protection for multicast operation.
 In the case of the NORM protocol, a sequence number is provided for packet loss measurement to support congestion control operation.
 This sequence number can also be used within a NORM implementation for detecting duplicate (replayed) messages from sources (senders or receivers) within the transport session group.
-In this way, protection against replay attack can be achieved in conjunction with the authentication and possibly confidentiality properties provided by an IPSec encapsulation of NORM messages.
+In this way, protection against replay attack can be achieved in conjunction with the authentication and possibly confidentiality properties provided by an IPsec encapsulation of NORM messages.
 NORM receivers generate a very low volume of feedback traffic and it is expected that the 16-bit sequence space provided by NORM will be sufficient for replay attack protection.
 When a NORM session is long-lived, the limits of the sender repair window are expected to provide protection from replayed NACKs as they would typically be outside of the sender's current repair window.
-It is suggested that IPSec implementations that can provide anti-replay protection for IP Multicast traffic, even when there are multiple senders within a group, be adopted.
+It is suggested that IPsec implementations that can provide anti-replay protection for IP Multicast traffic, even when there are multiple senders within a group, be adopted.
 The GSAKMP document has some discussion in this area.